-Program educational objectives for the B.S in Electronic Engineering Technology - Avionics are developed to prepare students for the postgraduation activities.
-These program educational objectives are intended to produce versatile graduates in engineering technology who:
+Electronics Engineering Technology-Avionics BS program educational objectives are developed to address what students are expected to know and be able to do by the completion of their degree program, and prepare them for postgraduation activities.
+These program objectives are intended to produce versatile engineering technology graduates who:

-- Will be successful in their chosen avionics/ electronics career path.
-Graduates of this program will be able to pursue positions that require avionics/electronics design, development, implementation, and manufacturing of avionics systems and processes. - 2) Will be able to pursue FCC license, professional education, graduate study and/or continued education. - Will conduct themselves as responsible members of society through involvement in community and professional engagement.
+- Will be successful in their chosen avionics/ electronics career.
+Graduates of this program will be able to pursue positions that require avionics/electronics design, development, implementation, and manufacturing of avionics systems and processes. - Will be able to pursue FCC license, professional education, graduate study and/or continued education. - Will conduct themselves as responsible members of society through involvement in community and professional engagement.

-The BS electronic engineering technology - Avionics program seeks to provide an engaging educational experience for students.
+The Electronics Engineering Technology-Avionics program presents information and learning experience to students.
 These form the basis for particular abilities that students should be able to demonstrate prior to graduation.
-These abilities coincide with new ETAC ABET criterion 3 (1) through (5) requirements as presented below:
+These abilities coincide with ABET criterion 3 (a) through (k) requirements and are presented below: